KenniBlank/100-days-of-code/Log.md

 > I will be starting the full stack on day 7.

+### Day 5: December 26
+**Today's Progress**: Today I was able to complete chapter 2 of algorithm book.
+In Rust finally past ch 4.2.
+Learned in depth about merge sort and learned Horner's rule for polynomial evaluation.
+Also learned about combining algorithms for the best result.

+**Thoughts**: Installed arch 5 times today yet not successful in restoring bluetooth or wifi or the audio server.
+Not going to change OS for the next 100 days for sure now.
+I am trying to implement merge + insertion sort, lets see tmr I guess.

 ## Contents
 - [Log - click here to see my progress](Log.md)